 The oveall combat is really fun and exciting to play alone and with friends.
 War Thunder doesn’t need lots of resources to run.
 All you need is 4GB RAM and a GTX 660 or Radeon 77XX and above graphics card.
 Overall, it’s one of the best free to play titles that you can download from Steam and play on Linux or Steam Deck.

 The State of Linux Gaming in 2023

 Proton is a modified version of Wine (Wine is not an emulator), as software that’s been used for a decade to install Windows apps on Linux.
-Thanks to the largely scalable nature of Proton, supported games run as if they’re running natively with absolutely no hiccups.
+Thanks to the largely scalable nature of Proton, supported games run as if they’re running natively with absolutely no hiccups, or in some cases, with little to lots of tinkering.
 To enable Proton on Steam, go to Settings -> Steam Play and enable all the toggles under the Steam Play menu.

 Frequently Asked Questions

 There are tonnes of games on Linux, but if we had to pick a few Elden Ring, GTA V, and The Last of Us are all amazing games.

 Literally, all the games that don’t have Kernel-level or built-in anti-cheat.
 Valve with Proton has also sorted out BattlEye and Easy Anti-Cheat support, so don’t be surprised if you find supported games with those anti-cheats.
 You can visit the website areweanticheatyet.com to find all the supported and borked games that have anti-cheats built into them.